coopyey/ttrpg-campaign-site/content/Danse Macabre/Session Notes/Session 012.md

 ---

 Inky and Iskra are currently in the library.
-They are dealing with [[Lufir Lightshard]]: a disturbed elf boy who believes himself to be some sort of orcish messiah.
+They are dealing with [[Lufir]]: a disturbed elf boy who believes himself to be some sort of orcish messiah.
 There is also [[Yugurda]] the Psion, who is twisted and observing his emotions, and, of course, Szotszi.

 At this time, Iskra is trying to be alone in a corner where he can smoke his fey weed in peace and be with his wolf.